Content centric networking

-In contrast to IP-based, host-oriented, Internet architecture, Content-Centric Networking (CCN) emphasizes content by making it directly addressable and routable.
-Endpoints communicate based on named data instead of IP addresses.
-CCN is characterized by the basic exchange of content request messages (called "Interests") and content return messages (called "Content Objects").
-It is considered an information-centric networking (ICN) architecture.
+Content-Centric Networking (CCN) diverges from the IP-based, host-oriented Internet architecture by prioritizing content, making it directly addressable and routable.
+In CCN, endpoints communicate based on named data rather than IP addresses.
+This approach is a part of information-centric networking (ICN) architecture and involves the exchange of content request messages (termed "Interests") and content return messages (termed "Content Objects").

-The goals of CCN are to provide a more secure, flexible, and scalable network, thereby addressing the Internet's modern-day requirements for protected content distribution on a massive scale to a diverse set of end devices.
-CCN embodies a security model that explicitly secures individual pieces of content rather than securing the connection or "pipe."
-It provides additional flexibility using data names instead of host names (IP addresses).
-Additionally, named and secured content resides in distributed caches automatically populated on demand or selectively pre-populated.
-When requested by name, CCN delivers named content to the user from the nearest cache, traversing fewer network hops, eliminating redundant requests, and consuming fewer resources overall.
-CCN began as a research project at the Palo Alto Research Center (PARC) in 2007.
-The first software release (CCNx 0.1) was made available in 2009.
-CCN is the ancestor of related approaches, including named data networking.
-CCN technology and its open-source code base were acquired by Cisco in February 2017.
+In this paradigm, connectivity may well be intermittent, end-host and in-network storage can be capitalized upon transparently, as bits in the network and on data storage devices have exactly the same value, mobility and multi access are the norm and anycast, multicast, and broadcast are natively supported.
+Data becomes independent from location, application, storage, and means of transportation, enabling in-network caching and replication.
+The expected benefits are improved efficiency, better scalability with respect to information/bandwidth demand and better robustness in challenging communication scenarios.
+In information-centric networking the cache is a network level solution, and it has rapidly changing cache states, higher request arrival rates and smaller cache sizes.
+In particular, information-centric networking caching policies should be fast and lightweight.

 History

 The principles behind information-centric networks were first described in the original 17 rules of Ted Nelson's Project Xanadu in 1979.
 In 2002, Brent Baccala submitted an Internet-Draft differentiating between connection-oriented and data-oriented networking and suggested that the Internet web architecture was rapidly becoming more data-oriented.
 In 2006, the DONA project at UC Berkeley and ICSI proposed an information-centric network architecture, which improved TRIAD by incorporating security (authenticity) and persistence as first-class primitives in the architecture.
 On August 30, 2006, PARC Research Fellow Van Jacobson gave a talk titled "A new way to look at Networking" at Google.
 The CCN project was officially launched at PARC in 2007.
 In 2009, PARC announced the CCNx project (Content-Centric Network), publishing the interoperability specifications and an open-source implementation on the Project CCNx website on September 21, 2009.
-The original CCN design was described in a paper published at the International Conference on emerging Networking EXperiments and Technologies (CoNEXT) in December 2009.
+The original CCN design was described in a paper published at the International Conference on Emerging Networking EXperiments and Technologies (CoNEXT) in December 2009.

 Annual CCNx Community meetings were held in 2011, 2012, 2013 and 2015.

 The protocol specification for CCNx 1.0 has been made available for comment and discussion.
 Work on CCNx happens openly in the ICNRG IRTF research group.